johann-DP/CRM/README.md

 When disabled, the script uses the provided values or sensible defaults.

 Make sure the dependencies listed in `requirements.txt` are installed.
-The package `umap-learn` is required for the UMAP functionality.
+The package `umap-learn` is required for the UMAP functionality. `phate` and `pacmap` are optional; install them if you want to run the corresponding analyses.

 ### UMAP warnings